genuinetesting

 Cathode Material Characterization

-• Particle morphology and size distribution analysis
+• Particle morphology and size distribution

-• Microstructural imaging (SEM and TEM)
+• Microstructural imaging (SEM/TEM)

 • Elemental mapping and compositional verification

-• Phase identification and crystallographic assessment
+• Phase transition and crystallographic analysis

 Anode Materials Evaluation

-• Particle morphology and porosity
+• Surface morphology and porosity analysis

-• Contaminant detection and impurity analysis
+• Impurity and contamination analysis

 Anode Materials Evaluation